yarisvt/tyk-docs/tyk-docs/content/basic-config-and-security/reduce-latency/caching.md

 }
 ```

-Both header and body dynamic caching is not exposed to the UI, and should be enabled though Raw API editor or Dashboard API.
+Both header and body dynamic caching is not exposed in the Dashboard UI, and needs to be enabled though either the raw API editor or via the Dashboard API.

 ## Per-Path